loveencounterflow/pipedreams/README.md

 transforms.
 This has two disadvantages: for one thing, there will be a lot of code duplication because almost all transforms will need some kind of almost-identical `if` statement near the top to decide which events to deal with.
-On the other hand, transforms loose part of their 'innocence': a transform that, at its heart, only wants to deal with some text snippet has, all of a sudden, been requisited to dabble in event sieving as well.
+On the other hand, transforms loose part of their 'innocence': a transform that, at its heart, only wants to deal with some text snippet has, all of a sudden, been requisitioned to dabble in event sieving as well.